Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

-While the endpoint is the fastest overall according to Figure~\ref{fig:qert}, Figure~\ref{fig:throughput} illustrates that its performance decreases much faster under high query processing load than it does for all other RDF interfaces. \textbf{Response time} Figure~\ref{fig:rt} shows QRT for all query loads for the configuration with 64 concurrent clients.
-These experimental results show that all approaches have response times quite similar to execution times.
+With the exception of SaGe, all approaches have response times quite similar to execution times.
 They all receive their first result only slightly earlier than obtaining the full result.
-For TPF, brTPF, and SPF this is most likely due to the fact that most of the query is already processed upon receiving the first result.
+For TPF, brTPF, Smart-KG, and SPF this is most likely due to the fact that most of the joins in the query are already processed upon receiving the first result.
 For the endpoint, QRT and QET are the same since it processes the entire query on the server before returning the result.
+SaGe, on the other hand, has slightly lower QRT than QET since the first result in some cases is obtained upon query suspension before it has finished execution.
 Like QET, the improvement in QRT is more significant for queries with fewer star patterns since fewer calls to the server are needed.
 Moreover, SPF and brTPF have quite similar QRT for the \texttt{paths} query load, as expected.